felipedmnq/rent-houses--germany/README.md

   <img width="1431" alt="Screen Shot 2021-11-10 at 21 22 05" src="https://user-images.githubusercontent.com/71295866/141187696-67002d2e-f1fb-409e-97de-e66726b4fddd.png">
 </p>

+As I said previously, it could be done in a much easier way, but the main goal here was to practice.

 From here we have the base data for further work.